karatelabs/karate-npm/README.md

 The complete documentation can be found [here](https://github.com/karatelabs/karate/tree/master/karate-netty#usage).

+You can also use the `--help` command-line option to see all the possible options and brief descriptions on the console.

 ### `karate-config.js`

 Karate will look for a `karate-config.js` file in the current working directory.